styly-dev/STYLY-Spatial-Layer-Plugin/Assets/Samples-STYLY/Interactions/Object Interaction/README.md

 For details, please check compoents attached to "ReactiveForGrab" object.

-# Object Interaction Advanced
+# Object Interaction Hover Effect (Unity Pro required)
-Explanation to be added.
+This is the same as Object Interaction but with hover effect.
+To realize hover effect, please add "VisionOS Hover Effect" component to your 3D objects.